Compositional Dictionaries for Domain Adaptive Face Recognition: Compositional Dictionary Learning

-As matrices $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$ are equivalent across all six forms in (\ref{eqn:6form-eq}), we propose to learn the base dictionary $\mathbf{D}$ using Algorithm \ref{algo:basedict} given below.
 Algorithm 1 is designed as an iterative method, and each iteration consists of several typical sparse dictionary learning problems.
 Thus, this algorithm is flexible and can rely on any sparse dictionary learning methods.
 We adopt the highly efficient dictionary learning method, k-SVD \cite{Elad_KSVD}.
 It is noted that we can easily omit one domain aspect through dictionary ``marginalization".
-For example, after learning the based dictionary $\mathbf{D}$, we can marginalize over illumination sparse codes matrix $\mathbf{C}$ and adopt ${[\mathbf{D}^{T_3}\mathbf{C}]^{T_2}}$ as the base dictionary for pose domains only.
+For example, after learning the { base} dictionary $\mathbf{D}$, we can marginalize over illumination sparse codes matrix $\mathbf{C}$ and adopt ${[\mathbf{D}^{T_3}\mathbf{C}]^{T_2}}$ as the base dictionary for pose domains only.